Dc-qwerty/Group-4-phase-2-project/README.md

 # Relevance of the Analysis

+This analysis aims to help the new studio make **informed decisions** about the types of films to produce, genres to focus on, and production budgets to consider—ultimately maximizing financial success and brand reputation.

+# Analysis Overview

+## Analysis Introduction

+This project focuses on three core questions:

+1. **Genre Profitability** — Which genres consistently generate strong box office returns?
+2. **Budget vs. Revenue** — What investment levels are linked to higher profits?
+3. **Audience Preference** — What genres receive the best audience ratings?

 This analysis aims to identify what types of films are currently performing best at the box office and which studios are the best to guide our new movie studio's content strategy.

-# Analysis Overview
+We'll examine three key relationships:

 # Conclusion